Updated June 16, 2017.

 The flash of silver and gold beckoned rugged individuals, who travailed in this inhospitable place.
 Huge fortunes were made, putting Nevada on the map.

-Renowned western author, Louis L’Amour, aptly depicts this famous era in his fabulous historical novel, Comstock Lode, one of my favorite reads.
+Renowned western author, Louis L’Amour, aptly depicts this famous era in his fabulous historical novel, Comstock Lode, one of the nation's favorite reads.

-In its heyday, Virginia City ghost town sported a whopping 150 saloons and a notorious red-light district to served the leacherous out of a population of 30,000 residents.
+In its heyday, Virginia City ghost town sported a whopping 150 saloons and a notorious red-light district to serve the leacherous froma population of 30,000 residents.

 In contrast, the vast fortunes made here led to great commerce and development making the town a culinary and cultural hotspot rivaling San Francisco, California and Denver, Colorado.